bitlabstudio/django-docker-aws/README.md

 ## Deploy issues

 1. The CF stack gets stuck on deploying the service's tasks and triggers a rollback.
-This is because the containers don't run properly
+This is because the containers don't run properly.

-2. I had the problem, that once there are 2 running tasks and the script updates them, they get stuck and the deploy script returns "Waiting for stale deployments" and will eventually time out.
-   A way to work around this is to stop the running tasks right after the script has pushed to the docker hub and then it can re-deploy the new ones.
-   Sometimes you need to repeatedly stop the tasks in order for it to work.

-   This is obviously not, what a deployment should look like.
-   According to the docs, the container service should re-deploy one container after the other.
+   ATM the uwsgi/gunicorn setup isn't running correctly.

 **WIP**